 - Mercy Lead: Vacendak gives Alex a five minute start when he saves Vacendak's life.

-- Never Found the Body: Alex's status when he is taken from the past, much to his manager Carter's dismay as he couldn't collect the life insurance out of him.
+- Never Found the Body: Alex's status when he is taken from the past, much to his manager Carter's dismay as he couldn't collect the life insurance on him.

 - Noble Demon: Vacendak.

 - One Bullet Left: When Alex and Julie realize that Michelette's men are going to kill them when their elevator arrives at the lobby, Alex notes that he has only one bullet.
-He then jokes if their killer's could go into a line.
+He then jokes that their killers might get into a line.

-- Showing Off the New Body: When McCandless' mind is downloaded onto Alex Furlong's body.
+- Showing Off the New Body: When McCandless' mind is downloaded into Alex Furlong's body.
 Though Alex is just faking it.

-- Taking You with Me: Fatally wounded Boone blows himself up, taking several mercanires with him.
+- Taking You with Me: Fatally wounded Boone blows himself up, taking several mercenaries with him.